• Skip to primary navigation

 The gift was some time for ME.

-I took a couple of hours on a Sunday afternoon to take a beautiful nature walk along the Chattahoochee River and marveled at my surroundings.
+I took a couple of hours on a Sunday afternoon to take a beautiful nature walk along the Chattahoochee River and marvel at my surroundings.

 Too often, we are surrounded by so much “noise” that we don’t even know what it’s like to be draped in pure, unadulterated silence.